-The driving forces of price escalations, multiple offers, and short time on market, continues to be low inventory and the high demand.
-The trend continues with people moving to Portland from other regions of the country for the quality of life and strong job market.
+The driving forces of price escalations, multiple offers, and a short time on the market, continues to be low inventory and the high demand.
+The trend continues with people moving to Portland from other regions of the country for the quality of life and a strong job market.
 This trend existed before the recession and has returned to a similar or higher level.
-Also, contributing to higher demand and higher prices is the interest rates for mortgages, which are staying in the 4.5-5.0% range, up almost 1% from the Summer of 2016 but still historically low.
+Also, contributing to higher demand and higher prices is the interest rates for mortgages, which are currently 3% an almost unbelievable low which should be with us for some time.
+COVID has affected the job market but has not affected housing market.

 Below is a chart showing appreciation for the past 20 years.